Capstone-Cheems/safemilo-app/README.md

-# Welcome to SfaeMilo app 👋
+# Welcome to SafeMilo app 👋
 This is a cross-platform mobile app built with React Native.
 It provides a seamless experience on both iOS and Android, utilizing a variety of modern React Native components and native modules.
 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
 ## Get started